 Although the old SAP AIF material codes have been removed from the price list, existing customers can buy under the “more of the same” principle.

-This however does not apply to customers that have migrated to SAP S/4HANA as the user based licensing is obsolete in this scenario.
+This however does not apply to customers that have converted to the SAP S/4HANA Enterprise Management license as the user based licensing is obsolete in this scenario.
 Here, you need to buy under the new transaction based model.
 Usually, a conversion credit for your past purchase can be issued.
 In this case, please reach out to your account representative.

 How is SAP AIF licensed in SAP Business Suite?